christinalu3799/christinalu3799/README.md

 I am currently a coding bootcamp student with General Assembly and on track to graduate at the end of November of this year.
 In the meantime, I am excited to explore the industry and leverage my problem-solving skills and creativity to a lifetime of learning with other like-minded individuals.

-Currently, I developing my proficiency in JavaScript to create my first project for my portfolio.

 As I continue honing my technical skills, I look forward to connecting with other developers to work on creative and innovative projects.

 - 📍 Atlanta, Georgia